 All techUK's work is led by our members - keep in touch or get involved by joining one of the groups below

-The Council meet regularly to develop and lead the techUK Health & Social Care Programme, bringing focus to our healthcare policy work, and to the programme's activities, representing the wider membership.
+The Council meet regularly to develop and lead the techUK Health and Social Care Programme, bringing focus to our healthcare policy work, and to the programme's activities, representing the wider membership.

 techUK members can keep in touch or get involved in our work by joining this group, and stay up to date with the latest events and opportunities in the health programme.

 The Working Group acts a neutral forum for knowledge exchange across the supplier base and for public sector stakeholders to engage with the market.
 While identifying common challenges and solutions and offering the opportunity to leverage synergies to partner as often an ecosystem approach is needed to solve a problem.